 Childhood Learning and Knowledge Center (ECLKC): Health.

-the provision of EPSDT services in Head Start, a national program that
+services in the Head Start community.
+Head Start is a national program

 age 5 and their families with low incomes through the provision of